AlexMNet/plateCalculator-React_Native/README.md

 This is a simple application made with React Native that calculates what plates you should place on the barbell given a certain weight in lbs.

-Live version which is still in early stages of development can be found here https://expo.dev/@alexmnet/platecalculator
+Live version is still in development.
+If you have the [Expo Go](https://expo.dev/client) app on your phone you can run the current version of the app through this link. https://expo.dev/@alexmnet/platecalculator

 My first version of this app can be found here https://github.com/AlexMNet/weight-calculator and is a web app version only using JS and CSS